40.030: Sick and Bereavement Leave for Classified Employees

-- E. Conversion and payment of unused sick leave at retirement
+Conversion and payment of unused sick leave upon retirement or death

 Any unused personal leave, accumulated under policy 40.028 will revert to sick leave and be added to the accumulated balance of sick leave before the terms of this subsection are applied.

-An employee retiring with ten or more years of creditable state service may elect to be compensated for one-half of his or her accrued but unused sick leave, not to exceed pay for sixty days.
+An employee retiring with ten or more years of creditable state service may elect to be compensated for one-half of the employee’s accrued but unused sick leave, not to exceed pay for sixty days.
+Any sick leave received from the donated vacation hour policy (as defined by policy 40.035) may not be counted in the calculation of the unpaid sick leave balance.
 Payment will be based upon the employee's rate of pay at the time of disability or regular retirement.
-Such payment may be made only once to an employee and only to those employees who are on the active payroll of Ohio university at the time of retirement.
+Such payment may be made only once to an employee and only to those employees who are on the active payroll of Ohio University at the time of retirement.
 All eligible employees, at the time of filing their application for retirement, must indicate their desire to elect the sick leave conversion option.
 The two mutually exclusive options are:

-- to be paid for one-half of up to nine hundred sixty hours (to be paid for up to sixty days), or
+- to be paid for one-half of up to nine hundred sixty hours (to be paid for up to sixty days) less any leave received using donated vacation time, or

 - to carry forward the total sick leave balance for future anticipated state employment (see part (G)(9) of this policy).